 Violence Is a Logical Extension of Compulsory Unionism

-For many union officials, violence is a calling card, a seemingly-logical tactic within a system which cannot tolerate dissent and ruthlessly enforces “solidarity” during strikes and labor disputes.
+For many union officials, violence is a calling card, a seemingly logical tactic within a system that cannot tolerate dissent and ruthlessly enforces “solidarity” during strikes and labor disputes.

 During the 1990 New York Daily News strike, for example, then-News columnist Mike McAlary attended a union hall meeting at which a union agent gave explicit instructions on how to stop newspapers from being dropped off: